cjlarose/cjlarose.github.io/_posts/2014-03-08-run-docker-with-vagrant.md

 I advocate instead running both the Docker client and server in a virtual machine in VirtualBox using [Vagrant][6].
 If you haven't done so already, download and install both [VirtualBox][5] and [Vagrant][6].
-Make a new directory on your Mac and in that directory create a text file called `Vagrantfile` with these contents:
+Vagrant uses a text file named `Vagrantfile` to configure new virtual machines.
+By default, Vagrant will synchronize the contents of the directory in which a `Vagrantfile` resides to the VM's `/vagrant` directory.
+This is very helpful if you'd like to modify source files on your Mac with your favorite tools and run corresponding Docker containers on the VM.
+Here's a `Vagrantfile` to get you started:

 {% highlight ruby %}
 # -*- mode: ruby -*-